-Therefore, before you begin your adjustment of status application, it is important to learn how to complete and file form I-485 correctly.
+Therefore, before you begin your adjustment of status application, it is essential to learn how to complete and file form I-485 correctly.
 This knowledge, along with the help of a competent immigration attorney, could help you avoid errors in your application and significantly increase your chances of becoming a lawful permanent resident.

 Form I-485 is an integral part of the process of obtaining a green card for immigrants who are already in the United States.

 It can help you convert to the status of a Lawful Permanent Resident from;

 Immigrant women in the US who are victims of abuse by a US citizen parent or spouse can also use Form I-485 in their application for a green card under the Violence Against Women Act (VAWA).

 To file Form I-485, you need to meet the following requirements: